dpalma9/NodeDevEnviroment/README.md

 Requirements
 ---------
-Place your date on the node folder
+Place your data on the node folder

 How to